your French knitting companion

 Waist Circumference

 How to measure: Measure around your natural waist โ€” the narrowest part of your torso, usually just above your belly button.
-Bend sideways to find where your body creases; that's your natural waist.
+Bend sideways to find where your body naturally creases; that's your natural waist.

 Hip Circumference

 How to measure: Measure around the fullest part of your hips and bottom, keeping the tape parallel to the floor.
+This is usually 7โ€“9 inches below your natural waist.

 Shoulder Width